RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 A PKI that uses this CP will provide the following security management services:

   - Key generation/storage

   - Certificate generation, modification, re-key, and distribution

   - Certificate revocation list (CRL) generation and distribution

   - Directory management of certificate related items

   - Certificate token initialization/programming/management

   - System management functions (e.g., security audit, configuration management, archive.)

 The user policies require Federal employees, contractors, and other affiliated personnel to use FIPS 140 validated cryptographic modules for cryptographic operations and the protection of trusted public keys.
 The device policy also requires use of FIPS 140 validated cryptographic modules for cryptographic operations and the protection of trusted public keys.

 This policy does not presume any particular PKI architecture.
 The policy may be implemented through a hierarchical PKI, mesh PKI, or a single certification authority (CA).
 Any CA that asserts this policy in certificates must obtain prior approval from the Federal PKI Policy Authority.
 CAs that issue certificates under this policy may operate simultaneously under other policies.
 Such CAs must not assert the OIDs in this policy in certificates unless they are issued in accordance with all the requirements of this policy.

 This policy establishes requirements for the secure distribution of self-signed certificates for use as trust anchors.
-These constraints apply only to CAs that chose to distribute self-signed certificates, such as a hierarchical PKI's root CA.
+These constraints apply only to CAs that chose to distribute self-signed certificates, such as a hierarchical PKI’s root CA.

 This CP is consistent with request for comments (RFC) 3647, the Internet Engineering Task Force (IETF) Public Key Infrastructure X.509 (IETF PKIX) Certificate Policy and Certification Practices Framework.